bluebird75/luaunit/doc/4_reference_doc.rst

 .. _Test Anything Protocol: http://testanything.org/

-For more information on each format, see `Output formats details`_
+For more information on each format, see :ref:`output-formats-details`

+.. _other-options:

 Other options
 --------------